-Given our experience with Euro cars in Australia, it wasn’t too much of a surprise when this little Green Mini Cooper S arrived in the Tunehouse Workshop, equipped with an owner keen to see what his toy could do with a little ‘tweak’.
-Being Supercharger from the factory, we liked the idea of liberating any hidden torque we could find and livening the car up in general.
-With the client simply wanting a ‘better’ version of what he already had, we dug up a THR (Tunehouse Racing) Exhaust including high flow CAT converter and Extractors.
-What happened next, was fun!
+Given our experience with Euro cars in Australia, it wasn’t too much of a surprise when this little Green MINI Cooper S arrived in the Tunehouse Workshop, equipped with an owner keen to see what his toy could do with a little ‘tweak’.
+Being Supercharged from the factory, we liked the idea of liberating any hidden torque we could find and livening the car up in general.
+With the client simply wanting a ‘better’ version of what he already had, we dug up a THR (Tunehouse Racing) exhaust including high flow CAT converter and extractors.
+What happened next was fun!

-With Torque always on our mind here at Tunehouse we knew the best way to the little mini’s heart was boost!
-Accepting the nex extractors and exhaust system would result in a significant increase in flow, we wanted to ensure this client walked away with a grin.
-Introduce the overdrive drive pulley… We prepared a custom supercharger pulley to generate just enough boost to really bring this car to life!
-Unlike turbocharged cars where a boost controller allows us to electronically adjust boost, a Supercharger’s boost level is dictated by the speed at which the pulley is mechanically spun at.
+With Torque always on our mind here at Tunehouse we knew the best way to the little MINI’s heart was boost!
+Accepting the extractors and exhaust system would result in a significant increase in flow, we wanted to ensure this client walked away with a grin.
+Introduce the overdrive drive pulley.
+We prepared a custom supercharger pulley to generate just enough boost to really bring this car to life!
+Unlike turbocharged cars where a boost controller allows us to electronically adjust boost, a supercharger’s boost level is dictated by the speed at which the pulley is mechanically spun at.

 As usual with all Tunehouse upgrades, the car was subject to a Tunehouse Plus Performance Appraisal.
 Tunehouse staff spend around 1 to 2 hours going over and under each car with an inspection report – we do this so that our clients are 100% aware of everything they need to know about their car and it also gives us an opportunity to become familiar with it before we start to modify it.
 This is done at absolutely no charge to Tunehouse clients – consider it a gift!